 CLOS scores the overall scheme on a number of factors under the themes of cohesion, directness, safety, comfort, and attractiveness.
 Scores of 0-2 are awarded against twenty five criteria in order to determine an overall percentage mark for the scheme.
 A percentage score of 70% is expected in order for schemes to be eligible for funding.
 For some criteria there are critical fails, such as cycle lanes less than 1.5m wide, if a scheme gets any of these they fail altogether.

 JAT assesses junctions against generic criteria and junction specific criteria, scoring each specific movement between 0-2.
 Again a percentage score of 70% is expected in order for schemes to be eligible for funding, as well as not scoring 0 on any movement.

-The Campaign has developed an interactive spreadsheet to make scoring of schemes against CLOS and JAT easier for campaigns when commenting on proposals.
-We’ll be making the spreadsheet available for all campaign groups to download and use in the coming weeks.
+The Campaign has developed an interactive spreadsheet to make scoring of schemes against CLOS and JAT easier for campaign groups and individual campaigners when commenting on proposals.
+This can be found on our Resources page.